-To preserve the privacy and confidentiality student academic files, which contain student academic records, a student may review his/her academic file upon written request.
-A student who wishes to review his/her academic file contents must follow these procedures:
+To preserve the privacy and confidentiality student academic files, which contain student academic records, a student may review their academic file upon written request.
+A student who wishes to review their academic file contents must follow these procedures:

-- Depending on the required information, fill out the appropriate form(s), below, which are available from the Admission and Records Department. - "Request for Student Documentation" form (including miscellaneous documents in the student's file) - o "Transcript" form (including grades and other student academic records) - o "Student Information Sheet" (including updated student demographics, name changes) - Submit the completed form to the Admission and Records Department.
+- 1. Depending on the required information, fill out the appropriate form(s), below, which are available from the Admission and Records Department. - "Request for Student Documentation" form (including miscellaneous documents in the student's file) - "Transcript" form (including grades and other student academic records) - "Student Information Sheet" (including updated student demographics, name changes) - 2.
+Submit the completed form to the Admission and Records Department.